Mike Levin: 2020

 In the 2020 general election, Levin defeated Republican Brian Maryott with 53.1% of the vote.

 2022

 In the 2022 general election, Levin again defeated Republican Brian Maryott, this time with 52.6% of the vote.

+2024

+Levin defeated Republican Matt Gunderson in the 2024 general election.
+Levin carried 52.2% of the vote.

 Tenure

-As of October 2022, Levin had voted in line with President Joe Biden's stated position 100% of the time.
+Levin was sworn into the House of Representatives on January 3, 2019, to represent California's 49th district.
+For the 116th Congress, he was appointed to the Natural Resources and Veterans' Affairs committees and the Select Committee on the Climate Crisis.
+He was sworn in during the government shutdown of 2019.

 Committee assignments

+Levin's committee assignments for the 119th Congress include: